DenisIzmaylov/flux2/README.md

 5. Extra features
 -----------------
-Don't like pubsub-pattern?
+Don't like pub-sub pattern?
-To get/set store state you can use special methods of Dispatcher:
+Get and set state of your store with using special methods of Dispatcher:

 ```javascript
 // actions.js